lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 daystobudburst = degree days / (force temp - 2)
 #################

-The goal of this folder is to cleaning the response variable BB and centralize in bb_cleanmergeall.R
+The goal of this folder is to clean the response variable BB and centralize in bb_cleanmergeall.R

 <><><><><><><><><><><><><><>